carlfranklin/AppStateAuto/README.md

 So, on January 17.
 2025, I greatly simplified this process.
 CascadingAppState.GetCopy() returns a copy of all the properties via an Interface.
 Any component can determine what changed by hooking OnAfterRender and comparing the AppState values to the saved values.

-> :point_up: NOTE: This only works if the component that needs notification is visible.
-If this is not the case, you'll need to implement *INotifyPropertyChanged* and *IDisposable* using the standard C# pattern.

 ### Monitor AppState Property Changes in the Toolbar

 First, we are going to separate the properties we want to persist into an interface.